One day in Xico – Pueblo Magico of Veracruz

 A comfortable and pretty place that I have visited right afterward, and thank to my super efficient taxti dirver is Hacienda San bartolo, just a few 100 of meters away from the Waterfall.
 I spotted it from the road and as soon as I asked the driver about it, he immediatly suggested me that I should see it and we stopped.

 He was right.
 That place is just something else.
 I will talk about it in a different post.

-After the hotel visit we drove to this pieceful, tied, paved road that I would have rather walk then drive while watching the colorful houses with flowery terraces and windows, if not that I was alreday off schedule and a little in a rush.
+After the hotel visit we drove to this peaceful, tied, paved road that I would have rather walk then drive while watching the colorful houses with flowery terraces and windows, if not that I was already off schedule and a little in a rush.

 He then took me to the main plaza where I walked around Xico for a bit, taking some shots of the road and up to the Cristo Rey Chapel and back to the square where I tried some local street food and exercized my approach style to ask for taking a picture. this below was the result 🙂

 Therefore I don’t do it very often.
-This time I was in a very exciting mood as I was having an amazing day in Xico seeing so many things and meeting such nice individuals..
+This time I was in a very exciting mood as I was having an amazing day in Xico seeing so many things and meeting such nice individuals.
 Therefore I just asked these guys spontaneously.

 The one who was having his shoes cleaned didn’t say anything but he didn’t even have a happy face 😂😂 while all the others were ok to be photographed but delegated the final approval to the only one who was working, who eventually accepted it.

 I would have loved to stay longer but left towards Coatepec, another Pueblo Magico.
 But that’s for another article.

 - Store your bags in the main cities and walk around freely hands and weight free with Bounce

 - Check if you need a visa and get help processing it with iVisa